quantstamp/qsp-protocol-audit-contract/README.md

 **Note**: before running a command, setup the credentials as described in the section above.

-1. `npm run command -s=dev -- -a=whitelist -p=0x123456789` whitelists a node defined by a given address
+1. `npm run command -- -n=dev -a=whitelist -p=0x123456789` whitelists a node defined by a given address
-1. `npm run command -s=dev -- -a=set-max-assigned -p=100` sets "maximum assigned nodes"
+1. `npm run command -- -n=dev -a=set-max-assigned -p=100` sets "maximum assigned nodes"
-1. `npm run command -s=dev -- -a=get-next-audit-request` calls `getNextAuditRequest()` on the contract.
+1. `npm run command -- -n=dev -a=get-next-audit-request` calls `getNextAuditRequest()` on the contract.
 May be useful for cleaning up the audit waiting queue.

 ## Deploy to Ganache